 We appreciate that the inclusion of some of the species on this list is debatable, with sites being well known, records published in reports etc, but it is hoped that birders will understand the need for sensible compromise.

-Sightings of species in circumstances in which they are highly unlikely to be breeding or other cases may well be included on the sightings page at the County Recorders discretion, eg raptors at feeding sites and birds considered to be on passage.
+Sightings of species in circumstances in which they are highly unlikely to be breeding or other cases may well be included on the sightings page at the County Recorders discretion, for example raptors at feeding sites and birds considered to be on passage.

 We of course are highly interested in breeding records of any of these species and indeed of the commoner birds in our county.
 Breeding records and birds seen in the breeding season should be sent in to the normal bird-news email address (and marked ‘sensitive’ if possible for rare breeders) or direct to the County Recorder.
 Records can also go to the BTO/Birdtrack.